micmejia/bible-dump/NKJV/Philemon/Phlm 1.md

 Therefore, though I might be very bold in Christ to command you what is fitting,

 ###### 9
-_yet_ for love's sake I rather appeal _to you_--being such a one as Paul, the aged, and now also a prisoner of Jesus Christ--
+yet for love's sake I rather appeal to you--being such a one as Paul, the aged, and now also a prisoner of Jesus Christ--

 ###### 10
-I appeal to you for my son Onesimus, whom I have begotten _while_ in my chains,
+I appeal to you for my son Onesimus, whom I have begotten while in my chains,

 ###### 11
 who once was unprofitable to you, but now is profitable to you and to me.